 Another way HubSpot gets you onboarded faster is its direct connection to contacts and leads.
 CRM is included in every Marketing Hub package, so there's no integration process.

-MCAE, on the other hand, has a Connector to link up its Sales Cloud and Pardot.
-In theory, installing the Connector shouldn't be too heavy of a lift, but the integration guide is 20 pages long.
-There are considerations for syncing Users, Prospects, Opportunities, Fields, Buttons, and Automations.
+Account Engagement, on the other hand, has a Connector to link up its Sales Cloud and Pardot.
+In theory, installing the Connector shouldn't be too heavy of a lift, but the integration guides are 15 pages long—there's one for business units bought before 2/11/19 and one for business units bought after that date.
+Within those guides, there are considerations for syncing Users, Prospects, Opportunities, Fields, Buttons, and Automations.

-HubSpot's Marketing Hub also makes it easy to upload new contacts from virtually any tool: Excel, Google Contacts, Outlook, Mailchimp, Zoho, or Pipedrive.
+HubSpot's Marketing Hub also makes it easy to upload new contacts from virtually any tool: Excel, Google Contacts, Outlook, Mailchimp, Zoho, Airtable, Odoo, Campaign Monitor, or Pipedrive.
 Salesforce prospect lists must be .csv (you can't even use .xls).
 Not a huge deal, since you can export to .csv from almost any other app, but still a small win for HubSpot.

 The user experience depends on your preferences, but HubSpot is likely better for beginners

 Because I started my professional career in Salesforce, the Salesforce interface has always felt easy—and this was still true in Pardot.
-Like every Millennial, I have a million tabs open at once, and Pardot's tab structure is more intuitive to me than the dropdowns at the top of Marketing Hub.
+Like every millennial, I have a million tabs open at once, and Pardot's tab structure is more intuitive to me than the dropdowns on the side of HubSpot's Marketing Hub.
 You can also customize which objects appear in your tabs.
 (I can even switch from Lightning to Classic, the interface I learned Salesforce in.)

 I also like that most logic-based configuration in Pardot opens up in your main window.
 In HubSpot, logic appears on the left-hand side while you preview the results on the right.
 In my opinion, that makes it harder to read and review.
 Here's an example of how the two platforms differ when creating dynamic email lists.